baio/exclusible/README.md

 > Note: If you change API or Web client port to serve application, authorization will stop to work since it requires changes in `Auth0` configuration settings such as `Allowed callback url`

 ## Other notes
++ postman collection is in `postman` folder you need to update Authorization header (jwt toke n could be copied from the client request)
 + There is no tests at the moment due to the lack of time
 + Documentation generation also absent